opengovfoundation/madison/docs/README.md

 * `APP_DEBUG`: This should be `false` on your live site, hiding any system errors and debugging info from your users.
 * `APP_KEY`: This is used to encrypt private info, such as sessions.
 Set it to a random string.
 * `APP_NAME`: This is the name that the server will show for pages when they're shared on social media.
+* `APP_URL`: This is the domain that your application will be served from.
 * `COOKIE_DOMAIN`: The domain that cookies will be shared for.
 [More info on cookie domains.](http://erik.io/blog/2014/03/04/definitive-guide-to-cookie-domains/)
 * `ADMIN_EMAIL`: The email address of the site administrator.
 * `ADMIN_PASSWORD`: The default password of the site administrator.